-Remember my paint by numbers pillows?
+Remember my paint by number pillows?

-Fortunately, I found a free tool online!
+Fortunately, I found a free paint by number tool online!

 So today I’m going to show you how you can create your own paint by numbers with your favorite image featuring DecoArt Americana Premium acrylics.

 How to Turn a Photo into Paint by Numbers

 2. Click around with your mouse to select different colors.

 The more colors you pick, the more detail your paint by numbers template will have.
 But each click is a new color you have to paint, so find a happy medium.